willwade/frontiers-typst-package/README.md

 2. Compile directly: `typst compile src/template.typ frontiers.pdf`.
 3. Adjust the `config` block at the top of `src/template.typ` to set title, running title, authors/affiliations, abstract, and keywords.
 4. Figures: placeholder logos `logo1.pdf`/`logo2.pdf` are included; replace with your own.
-5. Bibliography: `test.bib` is bundled for the sample; point `#bibliography("test.bib")` to your file.
+5. Bibliography: `sample.bib` is bundled for the sample; point `#bibliography("sample.bib")` to your file.
 To force a style, add a CSL file and call `#bibliography("your.bib", style: "your-style.csl")`.
 Typst does not use LaTeX `.bst` files; pick an appropriate CSL (e.g., `vancouver.csl` for numbered or a Harvard/author-date CSL) from the Zotero style repository.

 ## Using as a local package